 She also thinks that polyamory is neither understood, nor accepted in society on a personal level.
 Scarce statistical data available on the attitude to polyamory in the USA confirms that the majority does not think that polyamory is acceptable.
 According to research by YouGov, 56% of Americans consider polyamory to be morally wrong, with just one quarter of the country regarding it as morally acceptable.
 Even less can people imagine assuming a polyamorous lifestyle themselves - 64% of Americans say they would not forgive their spouse for having an affair, a Gallup poll revealed.

 M. often feels that she is being judged before people even get to know her.
 “Just because of my polyamory and the feelings that I have, they think that I am not responsible, or that I haven’t found true love”, M. says.
-She wishes that there were more people who speak openly about the needs of poly people and who would set a light on this theme.
+She wishes that there were more people who speak openly about the needs of poly people and who would shed some light on this theme.